DataDog/hiring-engineers/answers.md

 **Bonus Question**

+A "Service" is the name of a set of processes that work together to provide a feature set.
 A Resource is a particular action for the service.
 For example, a database is a service, a query is a resource.

 # Final Question